8 High Protein Milk Options to Boost Protein Intake

 Milk is naturally rich in water and electrolytes.
 These are important for maintaining fluid balance and preventing dehydration and cramps during and after exercise.

-Milk is one of the best sources of calcium, which is vital for bone health and strength.
+Milk is one of the best sources of calcium, which is key for bone health and strength.
 Calcium also helps with muscle contraction and nerve function.

 These high protein milks can provide more calcium than regular milk or some plant-based milks that are not fortified.
 For example, Fairlife® ultra-filtered milk has 30% more calcium than regular milk.